Aulani, a Disney Resort & Spa in Hawaii

 Offer subject to end at any time.

 The number of rooms allocated for this offer is limited and room availability may vary by dates of stay.
 Standard change/cancel policies apply.
 Limit 2 rooms per reservation.
 Payment must be made with a Disney Visa card, and cardholder must be a registered guest in the room.
+Does not apply to Suites or 3-bedroom Grand Villas.
 Offer excludes Resort fees and taxes.
 Not valid in combination with any other discounts or offers.

 Aulani has an ongoing discount for active duty military: 25% off, subject to availability.

-Eligible members of the US Military get up to 30% off when you book a 5-night or longer stay in select rooms and Villas at Aulani.
-Get up to 25% off when you book a 4-night stay in select rooms and Villas at Aulani.
-Offer available for stays most nights April 12 – July 31, 2024.
-Travel must be complete by August 1, 2024.
+Eligible members of the US Military get up to 30% off when you book a 2-night or longer stay in select rooms and villas at Aulani.
+Offer available for stays most Sunday to Thursday nights January 4 – April 10, 2025.
+Travel must be complete by April 11, 2025.

 Offer excludes suites and 3-bedroom Grand Villas.
 The number of rooms allocated for this offer is limited and room availability may vary by dates of stay.
 Standard change/cancel policies apply.
 Limit 2 rooms per reservation.
 Eligible military service member/spouse must present a valid military ID upon check-in and must stay in a room on the reservation.
 Offer excludes Resort fees and taxes.
 Not valid in combination with any other discounts or offers.